matrix-org/matrix-spec-proposals/proposals/3907-mute-policy-recommendation.md

 of these recommendations is when a `user` rule is applied to a `room`.

 It should be noted that the current recommendation for a `user` rule applied to a `room` can come at the cost of rapid PL churn if used frequently.
-We hope that MSC_DAG_MUTE can address this.
+We hope that MSC3909 can address this.

 ## Potential issues